Tiyong: Meaning

 According to Sung-bae Park the concept of essence-function is used by East Asian Buddhists "to show a non-dualistic and non-discriminate nature in their enlightenment experience," but does not exclude notions of subjectivity and objectivity.
 According to Sung-bae Park, the terms "essence" and "function" can also be rendered as "body" and "the body's functions," which is a more personal and less abstract expression of nonduality.

-Origins and application of the concept
+Overview

 China

+According to Charles Muller, essence-function thought "has its origins deep in the recesses of early Chou thought in such seminal texts as the Book of Odes, Analects, I ching and Tao te ching, became formally defined and used with regularity in the exegetical writings of Confucian/Neo-Taoist scholars of the Latter Han and afterward."

-The t'i-yung developed in the Wei (220–265) – Jin (266–420) period of Chinese history, when "Unification of the Three Teachings" ideology was domimant, striving for a theoretical reconciliation of Confucianism, Daoism, and Buddhism.
-The t'i-yung concept was first known as pen-mo ("primary-last" or "primary-subordinate"), and developed into t'i-yung.
-In the initial development of the theory, "thinkers considered one of the three philosophies as 'the primary' or 't'i' and the others as 'the last' or 'yung,' insisting that their own philosophy was superior to the others."
+Tiyong thought further developed in the Wei (220–265) – Jin (266–420) period of Chinese history, when "Unification of the Three Teachings" ideology was dominant, striving for a theoretical reconciliation of Confucianism, Daoism, and Buddhism.
+The Tiyong concept was first known as pen-mo ("primary-last" or "primary-subordinate"), and developed into t'i-yung.
+In the initial development of the theory, "thinkers considered one of the three philosophies as 'the primary' or 'ti' and the others as 'the last' or 'yong,' insisting that their own philosophy was superior to the others."
 However, although the theory was used to arrange the three teachings hierarchically, it also confirmed their inner unity.